 Depending on the reason for your eye examination, we may use dilating drops at the consultation.
-These drops make the pupils bigger so we can get a much better look at the back of the eye.
-Your vision may be a bit blurry for 4 - 12 hours afterwards and you may be more light sensitive.
+These drops enlarge the pupils, so we can better see the back of the eye.
+Your vision may be a bit blurry for 4 - 12 hours afterwards and you may be more sensitive to light.
 We recommend you bring sunglasses just in case.

 Frames, contact lenses and sunglasses